PH 2/1 Pendant Lamp

 The PH 2/1 Pendant Lamp is a member of the PH3-shade product family.
-The PH3-shade system was initially a pendant lamp solution but fast became an example for other lamp arts for tables, floors, walls and a large amount of chandeliers.
-As a result of the different sizes, materials, surfaces and light sources, more than thousand variants were developed along the years.
+The PH 3-shade system was initially a pendant lamp solution but quickly became an example for other types of lamps for tables, floors, walls and a large number of chandeliers.
+As a result of the different sizes, materials, surfaces and light sources, more than a thousand versions have been developed over the years.

-A classic amongst the variants is the PH 2/1 pendant lamp.
+A classic amongst the variants is the PH 2/1 Pendant Lamp.
 It is based on the principle of a reflecting multi-shade system with glare-free illumination.
-The shade form leans on a logarithmic spiral, whose focus is a light source.
+The shape of the shade is based on a logarithmic spiral whose focus is a light source.
 This is how the 2/1 creates soft light.

-The PHL lamps were designed as rational light systems, where the size of the shade, its material and the surface are combined depending on the duty field.
-All upper shades have an according number of middle and lower shades so that the proportions between the shades stay in an approximate relation of 3:2:1.
-Each shade reduces the light amount.
+The PH lamps were designed as a rational lighting system where the size of the lampshade, its material and its surface can be combined depending on the purpose.
+All upper shades have a respective number of middle and lower shades so that the proportions between the shades stay in an approximate relation of 3:2:1.
+Each shade reduces the amount of light.

 One of the original ground models was a PH 5/5.
-The first number shows the approx. diameter of the shade, the second one, behind the slash, refers to the “curving” of the middle or lower shades for the upper one.
-This means that the 5/5 has an upper shade of 50, a middle shade of 31 and a lower shade of 15.5 centimetres diameter.
-This combination was good for lamps that were estimated to be hanged at high ceilings.
-But if it comes to a lower ceiling, a combination of large upper and smaller middle and lower shades would be useful.
+The first number shows the approximate diameter of the shade, the second one, behind the dash, shows that the middle and lower shades were made for the upper one.
+This means that the 5/5 has an upper shade of 50, a middle shade of 31 and a lower shade of 15.5 centimetres in diameter.
+This combination was good for lamps that were designed to be hung from high ceilings.
+But if you need it for a lower ceiling, a combination of large upper and smaller middle and lower shades would be useful.
 This is how the PH 2/1 emerged.